janwilmake/uit/BACKLOG.md

 2. use `git.listServerRefs`.
 If we cache it and But this easily takes half a second...

 It's best to create a function to do this trial and error.
 This would most likely just be ratelimited by 5000 req/hour/ip.
 Additionally we could cache the tagnames and branchnames - but not the shas they're tied to.
 However, I don't think this is worth the additional complexity as the amount of trials before a hit is likely between 2-3 on average (assuming we start with 2 in parallel).

+# uit cli

+Installs context from url into standard location `.rules`

+# `ingesttar`

+@samgoodwin - as a Alchemy maintainer, I want control over what my users use for context from my package.
+NPM version-managed as a source makes most sense.

+# version selectors

+- a github repo has branches and versions
+- a npm package has versions